A guide to construction reports and reporting

 Clear accountability through audit trail reports

-Getting a fully transparent view of accountability across your project at any time is of paramount importance.
 For data-driven reporting, you need a digital tool that is able to automatically store all data and the latest changes on them.
-In addition, it should be easy for project managers to retrieve all these valuable pieces of information when that’s necessary.
+It also makes it easy for project managers to retrieve all these valuable pieces of information when needed.

-In that way, the project team will never have to wonder who did what and can feel safe that photos, videos, comments, progress reports and date changes are all logged by the system.
-Here is an example of how an audit trail could look like:
+With a system like this, the project team will never have to wonder who did what and can feel assured that photos, videos, comments, progress reports and date changes are all logged into the system.
+An example of an audit trail:

 Automatic daily logs and site diary

-The ability to record automatically all crucial project information can help project managers to maintain their daily logs and site diary up-to-date while getting rid of paperwork.
-This can lead to both time and space savings.
+The ability to automatically record all crucial project information can help project managers maintain their daily logs and up-to-date site diaries while completely eliminating manual paperwork.
+This leads to time and space savings.

 Projects differ from one to the other and by extension, the reporting process differs, too.
 Therefore, being able to fully customise your reports and build them according to your project needs is powerful.

-For example, in LetsBuild’s platform project managers can use advanced report filters to find and include in their report only the data that they need.
-Moreover, the creation and saving of report templates can save the project team precious team every time they are in need of a new construction report.
+In LetsBuild’s platform project managers can use advanced report filters to find and include in their report only the data that they need.
+The use of report templates can save precious time especially when the project teams are in need of a new construction report.

 And now, to you!